George-Chia/llm-agents-with-q/README.md

 [**🤗 Dataset**]()

-Official repo for Enhancing Decision-Making for LLM Agents via Step-Level Q-Value Models.
+Official repo for Enhancing Decision-Making for LLM Agents via Step-Level Q-Value Models (AAAI 2025).

 We propose training a Q-value model to guide action selection for LLM agents in each decision-making step.
 Our method comprises both training and inference stages.
 During the training stage, we first use Monte Carlo Tree Search (MCTS) to explore high-quality trajectories, annotating the actions in each step with Q-values.
 We then construct preference data and train the Q-value model using step-level Direct Policy Optimization (DPO).
 During inference, the trained Q-value model guides action selection at each decision-making step.